microsoftgraph/msgraph-sdk-php/docs/Examples.md

 The tokens are stored by default in an in-memory cache so that future requests using the same instance of the `GraphServiceClient` can re-use the previously acquired tokens.

-For scenarios where an application requires a signed-in user, retaining the same instance of the `GraphServiceClient` across multiple requests/within a user session is not feasible.
+For scenarios where an application requires a signed-in user, retaining the same instance of the `GraphServiceClient` across multiple requests to your application for the same user's session is not feasible.
+This section outlines how your application can retrieve access tokens from the SDK and pass already acquired access tokens to the SDK for future requests without the user signing in for each request.

 ### Retrieving the access token from the SDK

 The SDK provides a mechanism to expose the access token and refresh token that it acquires to your application for use in future requests.
 This would prevent the SDK from making a new token request with each `GraphServiceClient` your application instantiates.
 It also allows your application to prevent its users from signing in with each request within a session.

-To get the tokens acquired by the SDK, the built-in [`InMemoryAccessTokenCache`](https://github.com/microsoft/kiota-authentication-phpleague-php/blob/dev/src/Cache/InMemoryAccessTokenCache.php) can be passed to the `GraphServiceClient`.
-The cache will be populated with a PHPLeague [`AccessToken`](https://github.com/thephpleague/oauth2-client/blob/master/src/Token/AccessToken.php) object which carries both the `access_token`, its expiry and a `refresh_token` if available:
+By default a `GraphServiceClient` instance caches access tokens in a built-in [`InMemoryAccessTokenCache`](https://github.com/microsoft/kiota-authentication-phpleague-php/blob/dev/src/Cache/InMemoryAccessTokenCache.php).
+The cache will be populated with a PHPLeague [`AccessToken`](https://github.com/thephpleague/oauth2-client/blob/master/src/Token/AccessToken.php) object which carries both the `access_token`, its expiry and a `refresh_token` if available.
+When the `GraphServiceClient` instance is re-used for a request with the same user/application, the in-memory cache is checked for a valid token otherwise a new token request is made.

+However, to get the cached token that the SDK requests for a user/application you can initialise an `InMemoryAccessTokenCache` or pass a custom implementation of the [`AccessTokenCache`](https://github.com/microsoft/kiota-authentication-phpleague-php/blob/dev/src/Cache/AccessTokenCache.php) interface interface and pass it as a parameter when initialising the `GraphServiceClient`.
+The two approaches are outlined below:

+*Using an InMemoryAccessTokenCache instance*:

 ```php
 use Microsoft\Kiota\Authentication\Cache\InMemoryAccessTokenCache;